ContainerCraft/kc2/library/vyos/README.md

 ### 2. `cloud-config.userdata` 🛠️🔧📄
 Defines initial VyOS configuration using cloud-init.
 Includes hostname, interfaces, VLANs, firewall rules, and other essential settings for first-boot automation.
 This ensures the VyOS instance is ready for use immediately upon deployment.

-### 3. `deploy.sh` 📜⚙️⟳
-A shell script to manage the lifecycle of the VyOS virtual machine on Kubernetes.
-This script automates tasks such as creating secrets, deploying the VM, and handling updates to streamline operational management.

-### 4. `vyos-blue.yaml` 📋🔗🛠️
+### 3. `vyos-blue.yaml` 📋🔗🛠️
 The KubeVirt VM specification defining the VyOS instance.
 This file aligns with modern `kubevirt.io/v1` specifications, ensuring compatibility and maintainability while adhering to best practices for virtualization.

-## Network Architecture 🗾🌐💦
+## Network Architecture 🌐

+### Physical Design 🔌
+The network runs on a single interface acting as a VLAN trunk (`eth0`).
+Traffic segmentation is achieved through VLAN tagging, with the WAN connection also on a tagged VLAN.
+This design simplifies physical infrastructure requirements while maintaining logical isolation. 🧙

-### Logical Design 🧠🔒📂
+### Logical Design 🧠
 The network is segmented into distinct VLANs and subnets to achieve robust security and efficient traffic management.
 Each VLAN serves a specific purpose:

 | **Zone** | **VLAN ID** | **Subnet**         | **Purpose**                                      |